 Marseille Cathedral

-While many of France’s famous cathedrals showcase Gothic and Renaissance architecture and built many centuries ago, the Marseille Cathedral was built on an enormous scale in Byzantine-Roman style during the 19th century.
-Most impressive about the Marseille Cathedral, however, is the sheer size, though the cathedral has also been declared a national monument in France.
+While many of France’s famous cathedrals showcase Gothic and Renaissance architecture and built many centuries ago, the Marseille Cathedral was built on an enormous scale in Byzantine-Roman style during the 19th century and has been declared a national monument in France.

 Autun Cathedral

-The Cathedral Saint Lazare in Autun (in the heart of Burgundy) is one of the most important Romanesque churches in France.
+The Cathedral Saint-Lazare in Autun (in the heart of Burgundy) is one of the most important Romanesque churches in France.
 While later additions to the cathedral show off some Gothic architectural elements, the cathedral is most noted for its impressive Romanesque sculptures that adorn the outside.
-The cathedral at Autun has also been a major pilgrimage site for centuries, as the castle holds the relics of Lazarus (the brother of Mary Magdalene).
+The cathedral at Autun has also been a major pilgrimage site for centuries, as the castle holds the relics of Lazarus (who, in Roman Catholicism, is the brother of Mary Magdalene).

 Angers Cathedral

-Another impressive cathedral in the Loire Valley in the shadow of the Castles of the Loire, the Angers cathedral showcases a blend of Romanesque and Gothic architecture and was built during the 12th and 13th centuries.
-While the cathedral itself is beautiful and showcases an impressive interior and exterior, the Anger cathedral is probably best known for housing one of the most famous and precious collections of Medieval tapestries in Europe, which were made specially for the church.
+Another cathedral in the shadow of the Castles of the Loire, the Angers cathedral showcases a blend of Romanesque and Gothic architecture and was built during the 12th and 13th centuries.
+The Anger cathedral is probably best known for housing one of the most famous collections of Medieval tapestries in Europe, which were made especially for the church.

 >>Visiting Angers from Paris?
 Read about Getting from Paris to the Loire Valley